October 9, 2019: The day Spanish tennis legend Andres Gimeno passed away

 • Gimeno wins Roland-Garros juniors in 1955

 According to tennis expert Bud Collins, Gimeno was “a smooth groundstroker, fine server and cool under fire”.
 He was also appreciated by his peers and by the public for his sense of humour.
-Robert Lipsyte, from The New York Times, wrote that, “a retriever with classic stroking, Gimeno [was] the ultimate wall that returns everything,”
+Robert Lipsyte, from The New York Times, wrote, “a retriever with classic stroking, Gimeno [was] the ultimate wall that returns everything.”

 • Spaniard joins the pro ranks

-Throughout the 1960s, the Spaniard spent most of his time as a touring pro facing the best players of his time.
-At his peak, he was even considered as the third best player in the world, behind the Australian legends Rod Laver and Ken Rosewall, both of whom he had defeated several times.
-Gimeno reached the final of three major professional tournaments: the French Pro in 1962 (defeated by Rosewall, 3-6, 6-2, 7-5, 6-2), the London Pro in 1965 (lost to Laver, 6-2, 6-3, 6-4), and finally the US Pro in 1967 (defeated once again by Laver, 4-6, 6-4, 6-3, 7-5).
+Throughout the 1960s, Gimeno spent most of his time as a touring pro facing the best players of his time.
+At his peak, he was even considered the third-best player in the world, behind the Australian legends Rod Laver and Ken Rosewall, both of whom he had defeated several times.
+The Spaniard reached the final of three major professional tournaments: the French Pro in 1962 (defeated by Rosewall, 3-6, 6-2, 7-5, 6-2), the London Pro in 1965 (lost to Laver, 6-2, 6-3, 6-4), and finally the US Pro in 1967 (defeated once again by Laver, 4-6, 6-4, 6-3, 7-5).

 • Gimeno wins Roland-Garros at the age of 34